UnitedLands/community/info/money-making.md

 ### Market Place
 To put items up for sale, use `/mp` to access the Market Place.
 Here you can see items that are currently up for sale and for how much.
 This is a good way to get an understanding of pricing and what items are in demand.
 When you are ready to sell just hold the item in your hand and do `/mp sell [Price] [Amount]`.
 To claim your money go to `/mp my` and click the Golden Apple.

+### Chat Games
+Chat games appear randomly throughout your play session.
+Compete against everyone online to be the first to complete the task assigned.
+These can range from breaking blocks to eating a certain food.
+The first person to do so will earn some money so be quick!